Relintai/pandemonium_engine_docs/03_usage/16_shaders/07_using_viewport_as_texture.md

 ![](img/planet_normals.png)

 Now that we can calculate the 3D position of the surface of the sphere, we can use 3D noise to make the planet.
-We will be using this noise function directly from a `Shadertoy ( https://www.shadertoy.com/view/Xsl3Dl )`:
+We will be using this noise function directly from a [Shadertoy](https://www.shadertoy.com/view/Xsl3Dl):

 ```
 vec3 hash(vec3 p) {